zinggAI/zingg/docs/setup/workingWithDocker.md

 ```
 $ docker ps
 ```
-To know more about Docker, refer to official [docker documentation](https://docs.docker.com/)
+To know more about Docker, please refer to official [docker documentation](https://docs.docker.com/)

+## Running Zingg within the docker image
+Please follow the [Step By Step guide](stepByStep.md) to run Zingg commands inside the container.